zihanchen/CS-246notes/lecture13.md

 >When is the default copy constructor not correct?
 >simple copy of fileds, only first node is copied
 >we call this a shallow copy
+>so we need to improve this
 ```C++
 struct Node {
 	int data;